SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 !listing test/tests/materials/lr_isolator/lr_isolator_axial_ct.i start=[Kernels] end=[Postprocessors]

-A description of each of the input parameters is provided in the syntax below.
-A few examples are also described below to demonstrate the behavior of the element in axial and shear directions.
-The analysis results are compared with verified and validated numerical models implemented in ABAQUS.
+A description of each of the input parameters is provided in the syntax description below.
+Additionally, the behavior of the element in axial and shear directions is demonstrated through three examples described below.
+The analysis results are compared with verified and validated numerical models implemented in the commercial software code, ABAQUS [citep:abaqus2016].

 ### Example 1: Response to axial loading

-Below is an input file for a test case in axial direction.
-This input file simulates a cyclic displacement applied at top node of the isolator in axial (local X direction) while the bottom is constrained in all 6 directions.
-Additionally, the rotational degrees of freedom at the top node are also onstrained.
-In order to simulate the coupled response in horizontal and vertical direction, a ramp displacement is applied at the top node in shear (local Y direction).
+The input file below demonstrates the response of the LR isolator element in the axial direction.
+This input simulates a cyclic displacement applied at top node of the isolator in axial (local X) direction while the bottom node is constrained in all six degrees of freedom.
+Additionally, the rotational degrees of freedom at the top node are also constrained.
+In order to simulate the coupled (shear and axial) response, a ramp displacement is applied at the top node in shear (local Y).

 !listing test/tests/materials/lr_isolator/lr_isolator_axial_ct.i

-The axial response of the lead rubber bearing for cyclic loading in axial direction is shown in [fig:axialresponse]
+The axial response of the LR isolator for cyclic loading in axial direction is shown in [fig:axialresponse] below.

 !media media/materials/lr_isolator/axialresponse.png
        style=width:50%;margin-left:150px;float:center;
        id=fig:axialresponse
-       caption=Axial response of lead rubber bearing under cyclic loading.
+       caption=Axial response of the LR isolator under cyclic loading.

 ### Example 2: Response to Shear loading

-Below is the input file for a test case in shear direction.
+The input file below demonstrates the response of the LR isolator in shear.
 A sinusoidal displacement is applied at top node of the isolator in shear (local Y direction).
 The isolator element has the same set of constraints as in Example 1.
 In order to simulate the coupling between the shear and axial responses, a constant load is applied on the isolator in axial